About the Benjamin L. Hooks Institute

 Teaching, Studying and Promoting Civil Rights and Social Change.

-With the approval of the Tennessee Board of Regents and funding from the United States Congress and the State of Tennessee, the Hooks Institute was created in 1996.
-It was founded by Benjamin Hooks and the Department of Political Science and College of Arts and Sciences at the University of Memphis.
+Founded in 1996 by the late civil rights activist Dr. Benjamin Hooks in partnership with University officials, the Benjamin L. Hooks Institute for Social Change is an interdisciplinary center at the University of Memphis.
+It was founded by Benjamin Hooks, the Department of Political Science, and the College of Arts and Sciences at the University of Memphis.
 Together, their common goal for the Institute was to play a pivotal role in framing and solving community problems through the wisdom and vision of pioneers such as Benjamin L. Hooks.